opensourcejay/CAMEO/README.md

    - Set up your resource group
    - Note your endpoint and API key

-2. **Deploy Models**
-   - Deploy through Azure Foundry interface
+2. **Deploy Models**   - Deploy through Azure Foundry interface
    - Configure GPT-Image-1 or DALL-E-3 for images
    - Set up SORA for video generation
-   - Save deployment names for your .env file
+   - Note deployment endpoints for the Settings UI

 ## 🚀 Model Guide